Functional renormalization group for extremely correlated electrons: Dynamic spin susceptibility

 The required analytic continuation is again performed with Pad\'{e} approximants \cite{Beach2000}.
 Note, however, that our solutions for the channels given in Eqs.~\eqref{eq:MC_sol} contain non-analytic $ \delta_{ \Omega , 0 } $ terms inherited from the atomic initial conditions \eqref{eq:SMC_0}.
 These non-analytic terms do not contribute to the retarded spin propagator and should therefore be dropped before the numerical analytical continuation.
 Our results are shown in Fig.~\ref{fig:SuzDyn}.

 In the low-density paramagnetic state, the dynamic spin response is dominated by the particle-hole bubble in the first line of Eq.~\eqref{eq:chi_dyn}.
 This yields diffusive low-energy dynamics, which develops into a single broad paramagnon band at higher energies; see Fig.~\ref{fig:SuzDyn} (a).
 For densities higher than $ n_{ c , 1 } $, that is, in the magnetically correlated phases, this is no longer the case.
 There, the spin response is dominated by the magnetic channel $ \mathcal{ M }_\Lambda $.
 In the intermediate stripe regime shown in Fig.~\ref{fig:SuzDyn} (b), the paramagnon band has disappeared in favor of a diffusive continuum.
 Moreover, a large amount of spectral weight accumulates at very low energies around the stripe ordering wave vector $ \bm{q}_{ \textrm{stripe} } = X = ( \pi , 0 ) $.
 Increasing the density further in the two ferromagnetic regimes displayed in Figs.~\ref{fig:SuzDyn} (c) and (d), we observe only a diffusive low-energy continuum with extended high-frequency tails.
-The weak momentum dependence furthermore suggests that in the renormalized classical regime above the ferromagnetic phase transition, the spin dynamics is almost completely local.
+These consist of the Nagaoka polarons that also give rise to the hole continuum in the electronic spectra in Fig.~\ref{fig:tripleplotn085T065}.
+The weak momentum dependence furthermore suggests that in the renormalized classical regime \cite{Chakravarty1989, Vilk1997, Sachdev2011, Schafer2020} above the ferromagnetic phase transition, the spin dynamics is almost completely local due to the dominance of long-range polaron physics.

 {D\arabic{equation}}